Indiana vs. Rutgers NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Indiana has combined with its opponents to score more than 43.5 points in five of nine games this season.
+- Indiana and its opponents have gone over the current 42-point total in five of nine games (55.6%) this season.

-- This contest's total is 12.7 points under the 56.2 these two squads combine to give up per game in 2021.
+- The 56.2 points per game these two squads have allowed their opponents to score this season are 14.2 more than the 42 over/under in this contest.

-- The Hoosiers and their opponents have scored an average of 52.5 points per game in 2021, 9.0 more than Saturday's total.
+- Hoosiers games this season feature an average total of 52.5 points, a number 10.5 points higher than Saturday's over/under.

-- The 43.5-point total for this game is 3.7 points below the 47.2 points per game average total in Scarlet Knights games this season.
+- The 42-point total for this game is 5.2 points below the 47.2 points per game average total in Scarlet Knights games this season.

 Indiana Stats and Trends

-- So far this year Indiana has two wins against the spread.
+- Indiana has two wins against the spread in nine games this season.

-- This season, the Hoosiers have one ATS win in two games as a favorite of 6.5 points or more.
+- The Hoosiers have covered the spread once this season when favored by 7 points or more (in two chances).

-- Indiana's games this year have gone over the point total in 55.6% of its opportunities (five times in nine games with a set point total).
+- Indiana's games this year have eclipsed the over/under five times in nine opportunities (55.6%).

-- When Indiana puts up more than 24.9 points, it is 2-1 against the spread and 2-1 overall.
+- Indiana is 2-1 against the spread and 2-1 overall in games when it records more than 24.9 points.

-- Indiana is 1-1 against the spread and 1-1 overall when the team churns out over 385.2 yards.
+- When Indiana amasses more than 385.2 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Hoosiers have turned the ball over two more times (13 total) than the Scarlet Knights have forced a turnover (11) this season.